+623 - Outdoor Adventurer: Beginning

+Fishing: Follow general guidelines

-624 - Outdoor Adventurer
+624 - Outdoor Adventurer (Intermediate): Follow

+general guidelines

-(Intermediate): Follow general guidelines 630 - Safe Use of Guns: This project is designed for younger members who have little or no experience with guns.
-Complete project guidelines as listed in the
+630 - Safe Use of Guns: This project is designed for younger members who have little or no experience with guns.
+Complete project guidelines as listed in the project book.
+Bring one exhibit from an interest area AND a poster.

-631 - Basic Archery: Follow general quidelines
+631 - Basic Archery: Follow general guidelines

 641 - Beekeeping Project & Record Book: Follow general guidelines.
-Bring one exhibit AND a poster
+Bring one exhibit AND a poster lines.
+Bring one exhibit AND a poster hibited.

-644 - Insect Adventures 1: Follow general guidelines.
-Bring one exhibit AND a poster
+644 - Insect Adventures 1: Follow general guide-